Fast Exact k-Means, k-Medians and Bregman Divergence Clustering in 1D: Extending to More Distance Measures

 For the $k$-Medians problem we replace the the sum of squared Euclidian distances with the sum of absolute distances.
 Formally, the $k$-Medians problem is to compute a clustering, $\M=\{\mu_1,...,\mu_k\}$, minimizing

 Note that in 1D, all $L_p$ norms are the same and reduce to this case.
 Also note that the minimizing centroid for a cluster is no longer the mean of the points in that cluster, but the median.
-To solve this problem, we change the centroid to be the median, and if there an even number of points, we fix the median to be the exact middle point between the two middle elements, making the choice of centroid unique.
+To solve this problem, we change the centroid to be the median, and if the number of points is even, we fix the median to be the exact middle point between the two middle elements, making the choice of centroid unique.

-As for Bregman Divergences, we need to show that we can compute the cost $CC(i,j)$ with this new cost in constant time.
+As for Bregman Divergences, we need to show that we can compute the cluster cost $CC(i,j)$ with any Bregman Divergence in constant time.
 Also, we need to compute the centroid in constant time and argue that the cost is monge moncave which implies the implicit matrix $\COST_i$ is totally monotone.
 The arguments are essentially the same, but for completeness we briefly cover them below.